New rules for Blazor in Meziantou.Analyzer

 ##Use InvokeVoidAsync instead of InvokeAsync when the return value is not used

-The InvokeVoidAsync method is a shortcut to call a JS function without waiting for the result.
-It is equivalent to calling InvokeAsync and ignoring the result.
+The InvokeVoidAsync method calls a JS function without returning a result.
+It is more efficient than calling InvokeAsync and discarding the return value.

 The MA0120 rule reports usages of IJSRuntime.InvokeAsync when the returned value is not used.